asiu3209/Expense-Tracker/docs/standup/standup_04.md

 - [ ] Local storage for data persistence
 - [ ] Basic analytics dashboard
+- [ ] Login form components and login page

 ## Blockers

+- How to implement a login system using a database and not just storing usernames and passwords in a plain file.

 ## Learning Goals This Week